 Different land areas contain various amounts of pollution, some more, some less.
 Cleaner areas naturally fit more for agricultural growing purposes.
-However, due to the lack of farming lands, people are trying to use any free surfaces.
+However, due to the lack of farming land, people are trying to use any free surfaces.
 Overall, urban farming is also used for growing plants, fruits, and vegetables.
-Therefore, one needs reliable monitoring in order to detect pollution, or any inputs so that it wouldn’t be dangerous to consume those plants.
+Therefore, one needs reliable monitoring in order to detect pollution or any inputs so that it wouldn’t be dangerous to consume those plants.

 There is also another side of the coin.
 Farming is contaminating the environment itself with fertilizers and other means.
 IoT can address it by accessing real-time data and monitoring any inputs or influencing factors IoT.
-These results in sustainable and efficient land use, healthier food for us.
+These results in sustainable and efficient land use, and healthier food for us.

 Altogether, the benefits of smart agriculture using IoT projects are:

-- saving efforts;
+- Saving efforts;

-- being careful about spending resources;
+- Being careful about spending resources;

-- empowering land users to make timely decisions;
+- Empowering land users to make timely decisions;

-- improving productivity, volumes, quality, health of agricultural products, and food security;
+- Improving productivity, volumes, quality, health of agricultural products, and food security;

-- enhancing any operationsl processes;
+- Enhancing any operational processes;